VishalRawatt/TeamIndia_HackFest/README.md

+Problem Statement:
-Problem Statement:      Blind individuals face numerous challenges in navigating their surroundings independently, particularly when it comes to identifying and avoiding obstacles in their path.
+Blind individuals face numerous challenges in navigating their surroundings independently, particularly when it comes to identifying and avoiding obstacles in their path.
 Traditional assistive devices such as canes and guide dogs offer some assistance, but they have limitations in providing detailed information about the environment.

-Approach towards the solution:      Our strategy to address the challenges encountered by individuals with visual impairments involves the development of an innovative assistive technology system.
+Approach towards the solution:
+Our strategy to address the challenges encountered by individuals with visual impairments involves the development of an innovative assistive technology system.
 Leveraging the computational capabilities of ESP32-based camera modules in conjunction with OpenCV, a versatile computer vision library, we aim to implement advanced object detection algorithms.
 By utilizing the SSD (Single Shot MultiBox Detector) architecture with the package file `ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt` and associated weights stored in `frozen_inference_graph.pb`, our system will perform real-time analysis of the surrounding environment.
 Through the fusion of sensor data and deep learning techniques facilitated by OpenCV, our solution will provide users with detailed insights into potential obstacles in their path.
 By prioritizing user-centric design principles and seamless integration, our goal is to empower individuals with visual impairments, enhancing their navigational experience and fostering greater independence in daily activities.

 Tech Stack:
 1. Hardware:
-   - ESP32-based camera modules: Provides video input for object detection.
-   - Processing chip: Executes the software components of the system and interfaces with the ESP32 camera module.
-   - ESP pins: Used for hardware connections and interfacing with peripherals.
-   - Wi-Fi and Bluetooth module: Enables wireless communication and networking capabilities.
+   - ESP32-CAM : ESP32-CAM is a low-cost, compact development board using an ESP32-S module is called SP32-CAM.
+With the integration of a camera module, it can stream video via a network and take pictures.
+The ESP32-S module is appropriate for a range of IoT (Internet of Things) applications that need wireless communication and image processing capabilities since it has a dual-core processor, Bluetooth, and Wi-Fi connectivity.
+   - USB to Serial Connector : It is a hardware component that enables the ESP32 microcontroller to use the Universal Serial Bus (USB) protocol to communicate with a computer or other devices is known as an ESP32's USB to serial connection.
+This communication is facilitated by a USB interface chip that is normally included with the ESP32.
+   - Jumper Wires : We use jumper wires to provide temporary electrical connections between components on a breadboard, electronic circuit board, or other comparable platforms, jumper wires are flexible cables with connectors at each end.
+They are frequently employed in testing, educational, and electronics prototyping environments.
+   - 5V Battery :  A 5V battery is used to provide power to the ESP32-CAM.
+This battery is used inorder to ensure a proper flow of electricity through our ESP32-CAM so that we can get a proper output.

 2. Software:
    - OpenCV: A powerful computer vision library for processing video input, performing object detection, and displaying results.